MuhammedKarim/prayer-times/README.md

 ### 1️⃣ How to Change a Prayer Time

-For example, you want to change **Maghrib Jamaat time on June 15th**.
+For example, you want to change **Dhuhr Jamaat time on June 15th**.

 #### Steps:
 1. Go to the file: [`prayer-times.json`](./prayer-times.json)